ucla-data-rescue/summary/README.md

 More detail for researchers
 ---------------------------

 _Researchers_ take a closer look at URLs that seeers and sorters flagged as possibly not crawlable.
+This activity requires more familiarity with HTML, JavaScript, the types of resources that might be encountered on the web, and how the web works in general.

 * [Summary of procedure for researchers](https://github.com/datarefugephilly/workflow/blob/master/research.md)